Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 > ...
 >```

-- Step 7: When you run your app, you should now see the UI for the Qt toolkit component in your app.
+** STEP 7:** When you run your app, you should now see the UI for the Qt toolkit component in your app.
 For example:
 ![Adding code to the main.cpp file](./images/TestNorthArrow.png)

 ## Access token requirements